Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 • What are the questions or worries they have about your work or about you?

-Q7: When do they buy?
+Q7: When do YOUR IDEAL CLIENTS buy?

 Indeed … WHY they buy is closely related to WHEN they buy!